daemitus/terraform-provider-elasticstack/docs/resources/elasticsearch_index_template.md

 # Resource: elasticstack_elasticsearch_index_template

 Creates or updates an index template.
 Index templates define settings, mappings, and aliases that can be applied automatically to new indices.
-See, https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-template.html
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-template.html

 ## Example Usage